News and Events

-Thursday, November 8, 2012, Evander and Martin will talk baseball and cricket at Bergino Baseball Clubhouse, 67 E 11 St, New York NY 10003.
+Thursday, November 8, 2012, at 7 p.m., Evander and Martin talked baseball cricket and baseball at Bergino Baseball Clubhouse, 67 E 11 St, New York NY 10003.
+Our thanks to Jay Goldberg and everyone who helped make the evening a success.
+We signed and sold eight (Yogi Berra’s number!) copies of Right Off the Bat!

-Sunday, September 23, 2012, Martin and Evander will be signing copies of Right Off the Bat at the Brooklyn Book Festival, beginning 10 AM, Boro Hall, downtown Brooklyn.
-Find us at the Lantern booth!
+Sunday, September 23, 2012, Martin and Evander juggled cricket balls and baseballs, and simultaneously even signed and sold seven (Mickey Mantle’s number!) copies of Right Off the Bat at the Brooklyn Book Festival.

 April 24, 2012, Martin was interviewed by Barry Nicholls, host of Australia’s ABC Grandstand “Giving It 110%.”
 This 11-minute interview is posted here.

-February 22, 2012, 6:00 p.m., a reception rightoffthebatparty for Jim Tully, by Paul J. Bauer and Mark Dawidziak, as well as for Right Off the Bat, will be hosted by Newsday columnist and political strategist Michael D. Dawidziak.
-Special thanks go to Pamela J. Greene and to Mike Dawidziak for their generosity; to David Bianculli of “Fresh Air,” to Fred Kohlhepp, and to Paul and Mark for an enchanted evening.
+February 22, 2012, 6:00 p.m., a reception for Jim Tully, by Paul J. Bauer and Mark Dawidziak, as well as for Right Off the Bat, was hosted by Newsday columnist and political strategist Michael D. Dawidziak.
+Special thanks go to Pamela J. Greene and Mike Dawidziak for their generosity; to David Bianculli of “Fresh Air,” to Fred Kohlhepp, and to Paul and Mark for an enchanted evening.

 January 3, 2012, sportswriter and commentator Ron Kaplan reviews Right Off the Bat.

-October 12 to October 16, 2011, Right Off the Bat and Paul Dry Books will be well represented at the Frankfurt Book Fair, availing ourselves for partnership with a U.K. and/or Commonwealth co-publisher.
+October 12 to October 16, 2011, Right Off the Bat and Paul Dry Books were well represented at the Frankfurt Book Fair, availing ourselves for partnership with a U.K. and/or Commonwealth co-publisher.
+As of September 2012, we are represented to the Commonwealth and rest of the world by literary agent Kevin Moran.

 September 18, 2011, Martin and Evander appeared at the stand of our publisher, Paul Dry Books, as well as with Lantern, at the Brooklyn Book Festival.
 Paul Dry Books was excellently located at Booth 129.
 Lantern was a little farther from the madding crowd, at 51.
 The weather was, decidedly, crisp and World Series-like.
 We thank everyone who bought a copy of our book (about a dozen of you), all that showed mild or keen interest in the parallel worlds of cricket and baseball, as well as the arrangers of this fine, annual end-of-summer festival.